Gaming

 Uzi

-Despite being a mainstay of the RNG squad for many years, he came out of a year and a half retirement and joined the Bilibili Gaming team, which shocked many fans since Uzi spent his entire career under the RNG banner.
-Although he has won many regional titles, he has never won a World Championship.
-A goal that Uzi has always had and still wants to achieve.
+Despite being a mainstay of the RNG squad for many years, he came out of a year-and-a-half-retirement and joined the Bilibili Gaming team, which shocked many fans since Uzi spent his entire career under the RNG banner.
+Although he has won many regional titles, he never won a World Championship: a goal that Uzi had throughout his career before retiring once more in 2023.

 03